-Individual treatment depends upon the client’s needs and their profession.
+Individual treatment depends upon the participant’s needs and their profession.
 RPP uses evidence-based best practices and ASAM criteria in recommending an individual’s appropriate level of care.
 Treatment may be either inpatient or outpatient as consistent with their board’s expectations.
-The client’s progress is monitored by RPP throughout the continuum of care.
+The participant’s progress is monitored by RPP throughout the continuum of care.

 Who pays for treatment, and how much does it cost?

 The healthcare professional pays for his or her own treatment.
 Insurance may pay a portion of the cost, which varies by treatment facility and type or length of treatment.